obewan/SIPAI/README.md

 - The GLSL tools to use with Vulkan (on Debian: `sudo apt-get -y install glslang-tools spirv-tools`)
 - [CMake](https://cmake.org/)

-Also on Windows, be sure that the name of your images is encoded for your system (ASCII for example), or install Unicode UTF-8 on your system.
+- on Windows, be sure that the name of your images is encoded for your system (ASCII for example), or install Unicode UTF-8 on your system.
+- on a Windows WSL Linux, be sure to use WSL 2 or better and to have enabled the GPU acceleration: after a `sudo apt-get install mesa-utils` the command `glxinfo | grep -i opengl` should show a line like `OpenGL renderer string: D3D12 (the 3D card)`.
+You should have a `/dev/dxg` device link as well.

 ---